 Each day, not only are we expected to ‘stay busy,’ but we’re inundated with excuses to do so.
 We surround ourselves with devices that constantly remind us of unread emails, text messages and news from around the world.
 That’s without mentioning our constant reminders from our beloved social media accounts such as Facebook, Instagram and LinkedIn, with its plethora of 2-minute headshot clips and congratulating people you’ve never heard of for their work anniversary.

 What I’ve learned throughout years of business coaching is that being busy can quickly become standing still.
 At worst, out of control and truthfully, achieving very little.

-I am always left thinking about one questions, how do we break the cycle and find renewed energy and vigour?
-The first thing, break the cycle first and acknowledge where you truly are.
+I am always left thinking about one question: how do we break the cycle and find renewed energy and vigour?
+Break the cycle first and acknowledge where you truly are.

 Being in denial and actually refusing to acknowledge that “Houston, we have a problem?”. just isn’t good.
 Stop thinking it’s everyone else’s problem and get real will yourself and start to smell the caffeine – it is you and only you who can affect the change that is needed.
 I wish I had a dollar for every time a client asked for my help in ‘sorting out my team’ and within half an hour it’s obvious where the real problem and issue lies.
 It’s with them.
 The leader.
 Not the team.

 Maybe you have just become a bit complacent and think you have reached the pinnacle and it’s now easy-street from here.
 That’s ok, but just be mindful that you will quickly become yesterday’s news and your competitors and rivals will pass you by simply because they are not thinking that way and are planning for ‘what’s next?’ and not ‘Look at me!’

 The trick – forward thinking rather than self-adulation.